Top of the page

-Your child probably knew that something was wrong with his or her finger right away.
+Your child probably knew that something was wrong with their finger right away.
 This is because a dislocated finger usually hurts a lot.
 And it doesn't look straight.

 Your doctor may have put a splint on your child's finger to keep it in place while it heals.
 Your doctor may also recommend exercises to strengthen your child's finger.
 And you can help your child get better with rest and home treatment.

-If your child damaged bones or muscles, he or she may need more treatment.
+If your child damaged bones or muscles, more treatment may be needed.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.